symfony/symfony-docs/cookbook/debugging.rst

     $kernel->loadClassCache();
     $kernel->handle(Request::createFromGlobals())->send();

-To make you debugger happier, disable all PHP class caches by removing the call to ``loadClassCache()`` and by replacing the require statements like below::
+To make your debugger happier, disable all PHP class caches by removing the call to ``loadClassCache()`` and by replacing the require statements like below::